AyoubFrihaoui/Portfolio/content/jobs/ESI SBA/index.md

 Higher National School of Computer Science

 - Studying computer science and math in the first 3 years.
-- Artificial Intelligence and Data Science in master.
+- Artificial Intelligence and Data Science in master and engineering degree.